patrykJ113/kontial/README.md

 - Maven 3+

 ## Tasks
 0. __PERSISTENCE.__ Implement a persistence layer with Spring Boot by using an file-based database like H2 (recommended, but you can choose other portable file-based database if you want).
 Persist the example data listed in the class `InMemoryDataSource` to the database.
-Implement persistence / database access classes to create, read, update and delete those data entries.
+Implement persistence / database access classes to create, read, update and delete those data entries (basic CRUD operations).

 1. __BACKEND.__ Implement a new REST API endpoint `GET /api/persons/summary` that counts and sorts (ascending by name) the existing names and returns a response e. g.
 ```json